FE. Travel by Student Groups

 Modes of Transportation

-Students may at times travel in personal cars, college owned vehicles, or commercial modes of transportation.
+Students may at times travel in personal vehicles, college owned vehicles, or commercial modes of transportation.

-1. The use of seat belts is required at all times and in all modes of transportation while underway.
+1. The use of seat belts is always required and in all modes of transportation while underway.

 2. The manufacturer recommended passenger capacity and weight limits should not be exceeded at any time.

 3. Operators of college owned vehicles must possess proper driver’s license, credentials and/or certifications for operating that particular mode of transportation.